nikolamanojlovic/clogram/README.md

 * Preview of photos  posted by the users itself as a grid in descending chronological order
 * Upload/change of a profile photo
 * Remove profile
+* View of stats: number of posts and number of friends

 Posts functionalities:
 * Upload of photo with or without description